navigation bar

 Water Quality and Flow Rates

-Water quality is generally good to very good flowing from the unspoiled McCurtain County, Oklahoma wilderness to Millwood Lake.
+Water quality is generally good to very good, though often cloudy, flowing from the unspoiled McCurtain County, Oklahoma wilderness to Millwood Lake.
 Navigable flows usually exist other than in the dead of summer or during periods of extended drought.

 Best Times to Go